AlexTesting01/dandb/README.md

 - **validateListItemsVisibility(element, itemsList)**: Asserts visibility of multiple items.
 - **compareScreenshots(selector, fileName)**:
   - Takes a screenshot of a DOM element.
-  - Moves it to a custom folder.
   - Compares it to a baseline using a Cypress task and pixelmatch.
-  - Fails if the diff exceeds the threshold.
+  - Fails if doesn't match.

 ### Visual Regression
-- **Baseline screenshots**: Stored in `e2e/data/screenshots/`.
+- **Baseline screenshots**: Stored in `e2e/screenshots/`.
 - **Comparison logic**: Implemented as a Cypress task in `cypress.config.js` using `pixelmatch` and `pngjs`.

 ---

 ## How Visual Comparison Works

-1. **Screenshot**: Cypress takes a screenshot of a specific element and saves it to a custom folder.
+1. **Screenshot**: Cypress takes a screenshot of a specific element and saves it.
 2. **Compare**: Another Cypress task compares the actual screenshot to the baseline using pixelmatch.
-3. **Diff**: If the difference exceeds the threshold, the test fails and a diff image is saved.
+3. **Diff**: If the actual difference greater then expected, the test fails and a diff image is saved.

 ---